 Being English, I have been brought up on this staple.
 And my love of them is by no means dwindling as I get older!
 A simple thing to fry up on my Jetboil stove and pan setup.
 Grab some bread and get as many rashers as possible in there!

 If I'm lucky, I remember to purchase some tomato ketchup or grab some sachets from a cafe/restaurant.
-Sometimes I fry a couple of eggs in the bacon fat for a added energy and flavor.
+Sometimes I add a couple of eggs to the bacon fat for a added energy and flavor.
 A good tip for bacon (and with other meat) is to use bacon with a good amount of fat (streaky).
 Much better flavor and the fat will render out and give you a cooking fat.
-Try to stick to this and you won't need oil for cooking.

 4. Poached Eggs

-I originally started cooking poached eggs these on my Jetboil stove and pan setup, but one day it occurred to me (sometimes I do miss the obvious!), that I could use the Jetboil main can/cup that you heat water in.
+I originally started cooking poached eggs these on my Jetboil stove and pan setup, but one day it occurred to me, that I could use the Jetboil main can/cup that you heat water in.
 Quick to boil up, then break the eggs in.
 Next, straight into a baguette.
 Really messy to eat, but who cares?!